open-telemetry/opentelemetry-collector-contrib/receiver/iisreceiver/README.md

         collection_interval: 10s
 ```

-The full list of settings exposed for this receiver are documented [here](./config.go) with detailed sample configurations [here](./testdata/config.yaml).
+The full list of settings exposed for this receiver are documented [here](./config.go).

 ## Metrics